padreati/rapaio/README.md

 * OneRule

-* Tree Regressor - accept only numerical, non-missing, has no pruning (with this constraints this tree is similar with CART and C45)
 * Linear Regressor - filter only numerical attributes
 * MultiLayer Perceptron - regression with sigmoid
 * Decision Stump Regressor